June marks the start of the hurricane season , a good time for many CIOs to revisit their disaster recovery and...

 Do data systems have adequate backup power for an extended power outage?
 Can the power systems also be managed remotely?

 In a storm or other natural disaster, companies can't count on utility-supplied power.
 So that means having a generator, and a contractor to refill it if the fuel runs out.

 CIOs should also look at building up extended capability cost-effectively.
 For example, put in colocated storage to replicate data and lease the ability to fail over to virtualized machines should the company site go down.

 Is all data backed up frequently, securely and accessibly?

 More companies are moving away from tape-to-data replication on disk.
 Tape restorations have high failure rates, as in one case where tapes came back from Iraq for a government client.
 "All of the tapes were sand-contaminated, and they did not work," Berger said.

-What remote access security tools do you use, and will they also scale sufficiently in a
+What remote access security tools do you use, and will they also scale sufficiently in a crisis?

 How will you deploy expanded remote access security on short notice without creating a bottleneck and losing productivity?
 Eliminate any differences between security practices for on-site and remote access if at all possible.
 Practices that are unfamiliar to employees are unlikely to work well under pressure.